Chandanaayesetty/ETH_Intermediate_mod4/README.md

 ### Checking Locked Tokens

 Users can check the amount of tokens locked and the unlock time for any address using the `getLockedTokens` function.

+### DegenToken Item Management

+This section focuses on managing redeemable items within the DegenToken contract, enabling item addition and redemption functionalities.

 ## License